CCHU9005 Arts and Humanities

 - Compare and contrast the various absolutist, relativist and contextualist positions about morality and values.

-- Identify the critical factors to consider in moral evaluation and apply such knowledge in analyzing selected ethical problems related to food.
+- Identify the critical factors to consider in moral evaluation and apply interdisciplinary knowledge in analyzing selected ethical problems related to food.

-- Critically examine the nature of subjectivity in aesthetic and taste preferences and the possibility of objective evaluative standards, and demonstrate an awareness of their connections to moral reasoning.
+- Critically examine the nature of subjectivity in aesthetic and taste preferences and the possibility of objective evaluative standards in the context of food.

 Offer Semester and Day of Teaching